-Yoga, Zumba classes, mental wellness in focus as student suicides shake Kota's 'factory settings' | Education
+Yoga, zumba classes, mental wellness in focus as student suicides shake Kota's 'factory settings' | Education

 - India

-From Yoga sessions and Zumba classes to 24X7 helpline, and mental wellness workshops to a dedicated team of counsellors on campus -- coaching institutes in Kota say they take multiple measures to help students get through the stress and anxiety of preparing for competitive exams.
-The coaching hub of Kota is back in focus after three students died allegedly by suicide last week.
+From Yoga sessions and zumba classes to 24X7 helplines and mental wellness workshops, coaching institutes in Kota say they take multiple steps to help students tackle the anxiety of preparing for competitive exams.

+The coaching hub is back in focus after three students died last week -- two of them were found hanging at their hostel rooms, and the third one allegedly consumed a poisonous substance.

 Prominent coaching institute Allen, which currently has over 1.5 lakh students in its various medical (NEET) and engineering (JEE) entrance preparatory courses, runs special programmes such as ''Tum Hoge Kamyab'' (you will succeed) and ''Wings of Wisdom'', besides regular yoga sessions and zumba classes, for the mental wellbeing of its students.